 US and Britain blacklist Myanmar military-controlled companies

-WASHINGTON: The United States and Britain on Thursday (Mar 25) jointly imposed sanctions on two conglomerates controlled by Myanmar's military following the generals' Feb 1 coup and deadly crackdown, with Washington calling it a response to "abhorrent violence and abuses."
+WASHINGTON: The United States and Britain imposed sanctions on conglomerates controlled by Myanmar's military on Thursday (Mar 25), following the generals' Feb 1 coup and deadly crackdown, with Washington calling it a response to "abhorrent violence and abuses".

-The sanctions target Myanma Economic Holdings Public Company Ltd (MEHL) and Myanmar Economic Corporation Ltd (MEC), the US Treasury department said in a statement.
+The US Treasury Department said its sanctions targeted Myanma Economic Holdings Public Company Ltd (MEHL) and Myanmar Economic Corporation Ltd (MEC).

-Britain imposed similar sanctions, also citing the Myanmar military's serious human rights violations against Rohingya Muslims.
+Britain imposed similar sanctions on MEHL, citing the Myanmar military's serious human rights violations against Rohingya Muslims.

 READ: Security forces open fire on protesters in Myanmar's Karen state